Yoast/wordpress-seo/readme.txt

 	* Removes all settings to hide specific tags inside the head.
 	* Improves accessibility of add keyword modal.
 	* Improves accessibility of metabox.
+	* Switches all yoa.st links to be HTTPS.

 * Bugfixes:
 	* Fixes a bug where the breadcrumbs title field was hidden even though the theme supported breadcrumbs.